This article explains Datto's process for detecting ransomware and what you should do if you suspect a machine is infected with ransomware.

 If you suspect ransomware infection:

-- Spin up a VM of the Server on the Datto and browse the root folders of the OS volume
+- Start a virtualization of the impacted server on your Datto appliance and browse the root folders of the OS volume

-- Create a file restore from Remote Web and attempt to download and open any suspect files.
+- Create a file restore from the Datto appliance GUI and attempt to download and open any suspect files.
 If your machine is unable to open the file it may have been encrypted by ransomware.

 As a last resort, if a particular agent persistently false-alerts for ransomware (with no apparent infection upon inspection) you can disable detection for that particular agent in Agent Settings.